Take it Home, for (__) Shall Not Repeat the Error. (In Tokyo)

 Souya Handa

-HNagasaki, for me (2023)
+HNagasaki, to me (2023)

 Essay